Is Codebase State Manager Mcp Safe?

 What Is Codebase State Manager Mcp?

-Codebase State Manager Mcp is a software tool in the infrastructure category: A sophisticated Model Context Protocol (MCP) server for managing codebase states..
-It has 1 GitHub stars.
-Nerq Trust Score: 75/100 (B).
+Codebase State Manager Mcp is a software tool in the infrastructure category with 1 GitHub stars.
+Nerq Trust Score: 71/100 (B).

 Nerq independently analyzes every software tool, app, and extension across multiple trust signals including security vulnerabilities, maintenance activity, license compliance, and community adoption.